 Nonprofit Video Marketing

-Video marketing has grown exponentially in popularity, and for good reason!
 From short videos on TikTok to longer content on YouTube, many nonprofits have found success in using this form of media to promote campaigns, events, and their mission in general.

 Why is this?
 Well, here are some reasons why video marketing for nonprofits is so valuable: